 Newest Posts

-With its relaxed vibe and a nice location close to the sea, Kōchi quickly turned out to be our favourite city on Shikoku.
+With its relaxed vibe and a nice location close to the sea, Kōchi quickly became our favourite city on Shikoku.
 Apart from that, there are lots of interesting historical sites, many of them connected to national hero Sakamoto Ryōma, who was born here.
-To see the most important sights in Kōchi, I…
+To see the most important sights in Kōchi, I recommend staying two…

 This remote river valley in the mountains of eastern Shikoku’s Tokushima Prefecture was one of our favourite places on the entire island.
 First of all, the landscapes are beautiful, but there were also enough cute little villages and unusual sights to keep us busy exploring.
 Apart from that, we found it the perfect spot to…